spryker/spryker-docs/docs/scu/dev/spryker-code-upgrader-in-a-development-workflow.md

 ## Development team responsibilities

-* Prepare your project for the Spryker Code Upgrader.
-[Instructions](/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.html)
+* Prepare your project for Spryker Code Upgrader.
+For instructions, see [Prepare a project for Spryker Code Upgrader](/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.html).

 * Connect Spryker Code Upgrader with your code hosting service.
-[Instructions](/docs/scu/dev/onboard-to-spryker-code-upgrader/onboard-to-spryker-code-upgrader.html)
+For instructions, see [Onboard to Spryker Code Upgrader](/docs/scu/dev/onboard-to-spryker-code-upgrader/onboard-to-spryker-code-upgrader.html).

 * Cover customizations with automated tests.

-* Consistently conduct [testing on the pull requests](/docs/scos/dev/updating-spryker/testing-updates.html) created by the Spryker Code Upgrader, and upon verification of their integrity, proceed with merging as per standard procedure.
+* Cover with tests each pull request created by Spryker Code Upgrader.
+For information about different kinds of tests, see [Testing updates](/docs/scos/dev/updating-spryker/testing-updates.html).

 * To continue receiving suggestions from Spryker Code Upgrader, apply major upgrades manually.